benhgm/cs5228_flat_rental/README.md

 # CS5228 Final Project: Predicting HDB Rental Prices
-This is the project repository for the CS5228 final project for AY23/24 Semester 1 for the group of Benjamin Ho, Bernard Cheng, Pham Quang Minhand Thong Nguyen.
+This is the project repository for the CS5228 final project for AY23/24 Semester 1 for the group of Benjamin Ho, Bernard Cheng, Pham Quang Minh, and Thong Nguyen.

 # Setup
 ## Jupyter Notebook